hapax/hapax.github.io/assets/benford.md

 	</div>
 	</figure>

-Here is the Python code to generate it:
+Here is the Python code to generate it.
+You can check it for other numbers besides $2$ as well:

 ```python
 import matplotlib.pyplot as plt